<img src="https://secure.insightful-cloud-365.com/264240.png" style="display:none;">

 Blog_Header_AirFiltrationinAC

 Maintaining air quality is essential to keeping your facility clean and healthy.
-One of the best ways to do so is by using certified air filters.
-However, they are not created equally.
-A central issue many facility managers run into is "HEPA-like" filters.
-They are designed to make you believe it is considered a HEPA filter when it is not certified.
-While most other filters are designed to remove particulate matter, allergens, volatile compounds, and chemicals from the air, the level of effectiveness and the stricter certification requirements make a significant difference between your options for air purification systems and your entire facility.
+One of the best ways to achieve this is by using certified high-efficiency particulate air (HEPA) filters.
+However, not all filters are created equally.
+A common issue many facility managers encounter is the confusion caused by "HEPA-like" filters, which are designed to mimic true HEPA filters but lack proper certification.
+While most filters are designed to remove particulate matter, allergens, volatile compounds, and chemicals from the air, the level of effectiveness and the stricter certification requirements—such as HEPA filter size and filtration standards—make a significant difference between your options for air purification systems.

 • True HEPA filters

-Depending on the type of project your medical facility is undergoing, the air purification required will vary between these three levels.
-In this blog, we will explore the similarities and differences between the different types of filters, letting you make the best decision for your healthcare facility when the need arises for a high level of air filtration.
+Depending on the type of project your medical facility is undergoing, the air purification required will vary between these levels.
+In this blog, we will explore the HEPA filter meaning, the similarities and differences between these types of filters, and how to choose the best HEPA air purifier for your healthcare facility when a high level of air filtration is needed.

 Types of HEPA Filters